Tim Canova: 2016 Congressional campaign

 Canova decided to run against incumbent former Democratic National Committee chair, Representative Debbie Wasserman Schultz in the 2016 Florida Democratic Party's primary election after getting what he considered a "brush off" from her staff in 2015.

 Canova's challenge to Wasserman Schultz focused on her legislative record.
 According to FloridaPolitics.com, he criticized Wasserman Schultz for "voting to give the president trade promotion authority, a move Canova said will destroy U.S. jobs by sending them overseas; supporting a bill that would block tougher regulations of short-term, high-interest-rate 'payday' loans, which he said prey on the poor; and opposing Florida's 2014 medical marijuana ballot initiative, a measure that nearly won the required 60 percent approval to become law."

 On issues of Florida specifically, Canova rejected Wasserman Schultz's opposition to a medical marijuana ballot measure that, according to polls, had the support of 58 percent of Florida voters.

 The Florida Democratic party initially refused access to its voter database to the Canova campaign.
 Following complaints by the Florida Progressive Democratic Caucus and the Canova campaign, the Florida Democratic party leadership, in March 2016, reversed its position.
 However, Florida Democratic Party executive director Scott Arceneaux specified that the exception would only apply to the contest between Canova and Wasserman Schultz, because of "the truly unique factors."
 Canova commented, "I hate to be critical at a moment when I am thankful, but I think that is bad policy."

 On May 21, 2016, Vermont Senator Bernie Sanders endorsed Canova, telling CNN's Jake Tapper "Clearly, I favor [Wasserman Schultz's] opponent."

-Canova accused Wasserman Schultz for taking corporate money, citing his large base of small-dollar donors.
+Canova accused Wasserman Schultz of taking corporate money, citing his large base of small-dollar donors.
 In a fundraising email the Wasserman-Schultz campaign argued that, despite Canova's many donors, "90% of his cash is flowing in from donors outside of Florida."
 Of the 10% of his donations that come from within Florida, Canova was unable to disclose what fraction came from within the 23rd District.

 On August 30, Canova lost the Congressional primary election with 43.2% of the vote to Wasserman Schultz's 56.8%.
 This outcome was similar to that predicted by pre-election polling.